paulmossman/easy-aws-privacy-vpn/README.md

 ```
 (Substitute "\<Region Code\>" for the Region Code.)

-This will also disconnect the AWS VPN Client session, but it will automatiacally try to re-establish the connection.
+This will also disconnect the AWS VPN Client session, but it will automatically try to re-establish the connection.
 Simply click "Disconnect" and exit the application.

 If you only end the AWS VPN Client session then AWS will continue to charge you 10.5¢/hour while the backend is running.
 So run the above "stop" script before you quit the AWS VPN Client or turn your computer off.